deckhouse/secrets-store-integration/docs/FAQ.md

 ```

 In this guide we provide two ways to obtain needed result:
-- usage of the console version of the Hashicorp Vault (Installation guide: https://developer.hashicorp.com/vault/docs/install)
+- usage of the console version of the Hashicorp Vault (installation guide: https://developer.hashicorp.com/vault/docs/install);
-- usage of the cURL equivalent command to make a direct requests to the secrets store API
+- usage of the curl equivalent command to make a direct requests to the secrets store API.

 Enable and create Key-Value storage: